 Heidi is a cute little coin purse with a magnetic fan closure and beautiful sashiko style embroidery.
 It comes with five different patterns.
 You can also use your creativity to design your own pattern.

-Visit our Etsy shop for the DIY Kit with everything you need to make this bag.
+Visit our new website for the DIY Kit with everything you need to make this bag.
 (Thank you for your support!
 Some patterns have already been sold out.
 We are working on it and will do our best to bring them back in stock as soon as we can.
 Please feel feel to send us a message if there is a particular pattern you want and we will prioritise it.)

 The video tutorial for embroidery can be found below: